Where is the best Place to Live?

 Canada is cool if you like a lot about the States but want to mellow down the aggressiveness and soften the edges.
 It’s a temperate and more humbled place, but the weather is anything but… Moscow has a better climate than most of Canada.
 Hockey is king.

 If you feel like the world is rushing by and you want more time in your human experience… then many countries in Africa are good places to be.
-Just don’t try to do anything like get involved with politics, get from point A to B in any reasonable timeframe, or find a decent meal at a restaurant in the countryside.
+Just don’t try to do anything like getting involved with politics, get from point A to B in any reasonable timeframe, or find a decent meal at a restaurant in the countryside.

 If you enjoy the fire and spice of life, then much of Latin America is attractive… if dancing into the night and igniting the soul is your thing.
-But in the big cities, the fire may also come in the form or a bullet exiting the barrel of a gun, so be cautious of the fire (okay, it’s not all that bad).
+But in the big cities, the fire may also come in the form of a bullet exiting the barrel of a gun, so be cautious of the fire (okay, it’s not all that bad).

 China—from what I’ve experienced—is a tough existence.
 Brutal social dynamics in the cities, heavy stress, pushy behavior in lines, a serious gender imbalance, bad air, and a firm government that is fearful of a cultural and ethnic jigsaw puzzle falling apart.